Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * The image shows the flowchart to verify the angles values process.
 ![flowchart recognition and learning body lenguage verify angles values process](https://user-images.githubusercontent.com/31509775/33181874-c5afe0ce-d03f-11e7-99e3-d096b582df00.PNG)

-The last internal process is used just to the function that allow create and save new motion sequences and this process is used to ***verify and change the "None" angles values***, is is found a "none" value, this is replaced by the previous value.
+The last internal process is used just to the function that allow create and save new motion sequences and this process is used to ***verify and change the "None" angles values***, if is found a "none" value, this is replaced by the previous value.
 This process is done by all joints values.

 * The image shows the flowchart to verify the "None" values process.
 ![flowchart recognition and learning body lenguage verify none values](https://user-images.githubusercontent.com/31509775/33183606-7c7feece-d046-11e7-9bcf-e54c3173feed.PNG)

+### System user guide: